oscc-ip/archinfo/doc/datasheet.md

 reset value: `depend on specific shuttle`

-* DATE: the date of tape out by using six bits BCD code, for example: 202404
+* DATE: the date of tape out by using six-bit BCD code, for example: 202404

 ### Program Guide
 The software operation of `archinfo` is simple.
-These registers can be accessed by 4-bytes align read and write.
+These registers can be accessed by 4-byte aligned read and write.
 C-like pseudocode read operation:
 ```c
 uint32_t val;
 val = archinfo.SYS // read the sys register